openstack/ironic-inspector/README.rst

   (also bug #8).
 * Now MAC's are whitelisted for all drivers, not only SSH; option ``ssh_driver_regex`` was dropped (bug #6).
+* Nodes will be always put into maintenance mode before discovery (bug #5).

 v0.2.0
 ~~~~~~